 Unscaling is about returning to Agile’s core principles: simplicity, autonomy, and rapid value delivery.
 It’s about cutting through the complexity and focusing on what truly matters—delivering value to customers, responding quickly to change, and staying ahead in a competitive market.
 By resisting the temptation to overcomplicate, organizations can remain agile, innovative, and adaptable in a world that demands constant evolution.

 The next step is yours.
 Challenge the assumptions that scaling is the end goal, and explore how unscaling can unlock the true potential of your Agile journey.
 Audit your processes, question your dependencies, and experiment with removing unnecessary complexity.
-The path to genuine agility starts with one simple question: What can you strip away to make your organization faster, leaner, and more innovative?
+The path to genuine agility starts with one simple question: What can you strip away to make your organization faster, leaner, and more innovative.

 As Leonardo da Vinci wisely said, “Simplicity is the ultimate sophistication.”
 Let’s move beyond frameworks and get back to what Agile was always meant to be—a mindset of continuous improvement, simplicity, and delivering value.